Low-Temperature Magnetization Dynamics of Magnetic Molecular Solids in a Swept Field: Introduction

-We note here that a kinetic equation was written down in \cite{pro98ab}, but this equation is formal in that the collision or interaction term between pairs of spins is written in terms of the two-site distribution of spin and local magnetic field.
+We note here that a kinetic equation was written down in \cite{pro98ab} using a formal approach wherein the collision or interaction term between pairs of spins was expressed in terms of the two-site distribution of spin and local magnetic field.
 It is thus like the first of the equations of the BBGKY hierarchy, which are exact, but which cannot be solved without truncating the hierachy.
 The simplest truncation is at the level of the single-site distribution itself, and amounts to assuming that the two-site distribution factorizes.
-However, rather than obtain the kinetic equation in this formal way, we derive the equation by considering the various interaction processes which cause this distribution to change.
+However, rather than obtain the kinetic equation in this formal way, we derive the equation by considering the various interaction processes which cause the (one-site) distribution to change.
 This approach gives greater physical insight into the approximations made.
 The single-site approximation breaks down at ultra slow sweeps as we explain, leading to the divergence from the simulations mentioned above.
-Including two-site correlations would lead to an immensely more complex numerical problem, however, and experience with other problems suggests that if two-site correlations are indeed important, then we are faced with a humdinger, as three-site, four-site, and higher-order multi-site correlations are also likely to be important.
+Including two-site correlations would lead to an very much more complex numerical problem, however, and experience with other problems suggests that if two-site correlations are truly important, then one is faced with a humdinger, as three-site, four-site, and higher-order multi-site correlations are also likely to be important.